tinygo-org/tinygo-site/content/microcontrollers/bbc-microbit.md

 | I2C      | YES | YES |
 | ADC      | YES | Not yet |
 | PWM      | Software support | Not yet |

+## Flashing

+### OpenOCD

+Programs are loaded onto the BBC:Microbit using the `openocd` command line utility program.
+You must install [OpenOCD](http://openocd.org/) before you will be able to flash the BBC:Microbit board with your TinyGo code.

+- Plug your Microbit into your computer's USB port.
+- Build and flash your TinyGo program using `tinygo flash -target=microbit`